ePascalC/bbp-API/readme.txt

 Thanks.
 Please leave a review or donate 1 or 2 EUR/USD for a coffee.

 == Changelog ==
+= 1.0.14 =
+* Add reply_to to the replies as a first step in threading (https://github.com/ePascalC/bbp-API/issues/25)
+* Fix total_replies and next page empty (https://github.com/ePascalC/bbp-API/issues/22)
+* Add per_page in the JSON output (https://github.com/ePascalC/bbp-API/issues/23)

 = 1.0.13 =
 * Fixing https://github.com/ePascalC/bbp-API/issues/22